 For some people, public transportation is their only means to access these essential services.
 It would be devastating to those who rely on the Champaign-Urbana Mass Transit District (MTD) if our vehicles were not available to connect them to these critical needs.
 Many public services, such as Police, Fire, and Medical, have been deemed as “essential services” by the Governor, Public Health Districts, and the Department of Defense; public transportation is included as an essential service.
 MTD is honored to serve alongside other essential personnel in our community – to transport their employees, bring patients to their lifesaving appointments, provide access to prescriptions, and help families maintain access to food.
 All passengers riding the bus have a critical need to do so, and as public servants, we are proud to stand up and serve our community in this time of great need.

-Our ridership is down this week, which for the first time, we can celebrate as a victory.
+Our ridership is down, which for the first time, we can celebrate as a victory.
 Fewer passengers allows more social distancing to keep everyone safe; this "Stay at Home" Order will further aid efforts to reduce contact and limit service to essential travel.
-We ask that our riders maintain a safe distance from operators and other passengers by utilizing the entire space of the bus for seating and positioning themselves appropriately at bus stops and shelters.
+We ask that our riders maintain a safe distance from Operators and other passengers by utilizing the entire space of the bus for seating, and positioning themselves appropriately at bus stops and shelters.

 We will continue to operate our reduced service schedule and address changing needs and circumstances as things evolve.
 Our services will remain fare-free to eliminate the need for our passengers and Operators to exchange cash, coin, or transfers and also encourage social distancing by preventing crowding at the farebox.